grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ## Supported data formats

-You can use any type of tabular data in an xy chart.
+You can use any type of tabular data with at least two numeric fields in an xy chart.
 This type of visualization doesn't require time data.

 ## XY chart options